 Cape Horn, at Latitude 55 degrees South, is one of the most remote and iconic places on the planet.
 Known for is ferocious storms, gale force winds, and rogue waves, it’s often described as the Mount Everest of sailing.
 Cape Horn’s nautical history and significance has lured sailors and mariners for centuries.
 A safe passage represents more than just a successful journey through the Southern Ocean; it represents a life-defining achievement and a nautical right of passage.

 On March 30, 2015, competing as Team Alvimedica in the Volvo Ocean Race 2014-15, our team rounded Cape Horn for the first time in our sailing careers in spectacular fashion – as if catching it during the day time, blazing downwind in thirty knots of wind, while close enough to soak in all if its magic in plain view wasn’t enough, we were leading the fleet following a brutally wet and trying fourteen days of racing from Auckland, NZ.
 The photo to your left, taken that day from a helicopter, is a glimpse into a moment that we have been working toward for a lifetime.
 It’s only natural that our team name embodies that achievement and all of the hard work and passion that went into making it a reality.
+And then we got a new partner – it was writing service that wrote about essay cover page.

 Later in 2018, competing as Vestas 11th Hour Racing, we once again saw our dream become reality when we rounded Cape Horn for the second time after one of the toughest Southern Ocean crossings in Volvo Ocean Race history.